vikram6/forge-jira-gif-generator/README.md

 ## Quick start

-- Modify your app by editing the `src/index.jsx` file.
 - Generate a giphy api key from https://developers.giphy.com/docs/api#quick-start-guide
 - Build and deploy your app by running:
 ```